SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. When listing the environment instances for the subaccount, how else might you make that btp CLI call, without using the `--subaccount` parameter?
 1. The embedded, stringified JSON values in the `parameters` and `labels` properties are a bit strange.
 Stranger still are the names of some the properties in that embedded JSON.
 Have you ever seen property names containing whitespace (`Org Name`, `API Endpoint`, `Org ID`)?
-Moreover, depending on the age of your environment instance, these property names [may also contain colons](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/8665a7fac62f62529e12f7120f268f64b673f34c/exercises/get_cf_api_endpoint#L34) :-) Why do you think they exist this way?
+Moreover, depending on the age of your environment instance, these property names [may also contain colons](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/8665a7fac62f62529e12f7120f268f64b673f34c/exercises/get-cf-api-endpoint#L34) :-) Why do you think they exist this way?
-1. What's the mechanism in the `get_cf_api_endpoint` script that defaults to "trial" as the name for the subaccount?
+1. What's the mechanism in the `get-cf-api-endpoint` script that defaults to "trial" as the name for the subaccount?

 ---